kevrez/weld-group-calculator/README.md

 ### Torsion
 Torsional strength is calculated by calculating the polar section modulus by dividing J, the torsional constant by c, the average distance to centroid.
 This modulus is multiplied by the linear weld strength to obtain a strength in kip-inches.
 It is then converted to kip-ft as necessary, separate from the calculation.

-### Load Angle
-In this program, the load angle effect described by AISC in section XXXX is not considered.
-Since AISC allows an increase of up to 50% for loading perpendicular to the line of the weld, the section properties calculated here may be conservative by up to 33%, depending on the case.

 ### Utilization & Interaction
 Utilization values are calculated differently than the method that Blodgett suggests in WELDED CONNECTIONS.
 His paper describes the following process: